IBM/fiben-benchmark/README.md

 ## Repository Info
 This repo contains the following:
 1. DDL file for creating the FIBEN schema, including FK-PK constraints, compatible with Db2 and PostgreSQL database (FIBEN.sql).
+2. Script file for loading data in CSV files (data.zip) into Db2 database(db2loaddata.sh).
+The list of tables can be found in tablelist.txt.
-2. Set of natural language benchmark queries and their corresponding SQL queries (FIBEN_Queries.json).
+3. Set of natural language benchmark queries and their corresponding SQL queries (FIBEN_Queries.json).
-3. Related Documents folder includes publications related to the FIBEN Benchmark.
+4. Related Documents folder includes publications related to the FIBEN Benchmark.

 ## Citing FIBEN
 J. Sen, C. Lei, A. Quamar, F. Özcan, V. Efthymiou, A. Dalmia, G. Stager, A. Mittal, D. Saha, K. Sankaranarayanan: ATHENA++: Natural Language Querying for Complex Nested SQL Queries, PVLDB 13(11): 2747-2759 (2020)